 Iglesia del Santo Angel Custodio

 Just around the corner from the Museo de la Revolución, this lovely church is set in a beautiful and historic square that oozes Old Havana charm.
-Many Cuban television series and movies have been filmed in this little square in front of the church for its beauty.
+Several Cuban television series and movies have been filmed in this little square in front of the church for its beauty.

 Check out the inside of the church, then enjoy a coffee at the cafe in the square and visit the neighboring art gallery.
 It’s a great place to take in the beauty of this historic neighborhood.